webida/calcium/README.md

-# yatern
+# calcium
-Yet Another Tern
+A Content Assist Engine for JavaScript